 Note: All fees are subject to change without notice.

 A $500.00 non-refundable deposit must be paid within five working days of acceptance into the program.
 This deposit will be credited towards your tuition fees.
-The balance of $4,033.84 and the Learner Services Fee is due a minimum of 6 weeks prior to the first day of the program (commencement of the PARA-1100 course).
+The balance of $4,033.84 and the Learner Services Fee is due a minimum of two weeks prior to the first day of the program (commencement of the PARA-1100 course).

 Application fees and program deposit ($500) are non-refundable and non-transferable in any circumstances.

 If a student withdraws prior to the start of the program they receive a 100% refund less deposit.
 The program start is the PARA-1100 online course.